 - Game B: Major expansions, evolving metas, meaningful mechanical shifts.

 Some argue any recurring fee is a grind trap.
-Fair.
-Yet consistent, high-quality updates can justify the cost—if the core mechanics support your playstyle, not just your patience.
+That’s not wrong.
+But here’s the thing: consistent, high-quality updates actually do justify the cost, assuming the core mechanics align with how you like to play, not just how long you’re willing to stick around.

 Beyond the box price, you’re buying: